 It’s impossible to dress appropriately for Rainbow Mountain.
 When you leave Cusco at around 2:30 AM you want to wear a few layers, gloves and you’re most likely going to be freezing.
 When the bus dropped us off at the beginning of the trek I was still shaking and when I saw some people in shorts and t-shirts I thought they were crazy.

-However, later during the day the sun bears down bringing skin to the boil and those hikers in shorts were actually properly dressed.
+However, later during the day, the sun bears down bringing skin to the boil and those hikers in shorts were actually properly dressed.
 Well, they were for when I visited, but the day before hikers experienced snowstorm, so everything is possible.
-Here what I’d recommend to pack:
+Here what I’d recommend packing:

 - Small Backpack – Pink in my case 😉

 - Comfy Shoes – I trek in sneakers as I find standard hiking shoes very uncomfortable, but be prepared for a lot of walking.